mshick/mshick.github.io/_projects/takeshape.md

 ---
 An amazing GraphQL content API, modeling UI and static site generator in one.
 Developed using AWS Lambda, Dynamo, React & Redux.

-I began work on this while at [Ronik Design](http://www.ronikdesign.com) in 2016.
+I was part of the team that began work on this while at [Ronik Design](http://www.ronikdesign.com) in 2016.
 The project has developed amazingly and I'm working it into a few current projects.

 Links: